serhiibets/serhiibets/README.md

 # Hi everyone 👋!
 I'm Serhii Bets

 ## Mobile Software Developer
-- 📱 I have 4 years experience in iOS/Swift Developer position
+- 📱 I have 3 years experience in iOS/Swift Developer position
-- 📱 Now working in Capgemii Espana in Flutter Mobile App Developer position
+- 📱 Now working in Capgemii Espana in Flutter Mobile App Developer position more than 1.5 years
 - 📖 Love to learn all things about technology.
 - 👷🏻‍♂️ Passion to build insanely great product that can solve people's problems at scale.